 My family deals with this by having a common understanding: everyone does their part to clean up the “public” areas where everyone in the family spends time, such as the family room or the kitchen.
 We do our best to put away our dishes, throw away dirty napkins, and generally keep things clean.
 No one wants to have to deal with another person’s banana peel, dirty sock, or leftover lunch.
 You take care of your own mess before someone has to tell you to.
 Having said that, yes, we forget and are occasionally, well, lazy.

 However, all bets are off when it comes to your personal space.
 In your room, you are the king or queen of your very own domain, and its state of cleanliness or chaos is left completely up to you.
 A closed door is a signal that it’s just better for everyone to avoid entry.

 EXPERT | Dr. John Duffy

 I think the difference between public and private areas of the home is particularly useful here.
-For private areas like bedrooms and, in some homes, basements or dens, a parent closing a door and ignoring the mess is the most viable solution—and the least likely to drive unnecessary conflict.
+For private areas like bedrooms and, in some homes, basements or dens, a parent closing a door and ignoring the messy teenage room is the most viable solution—and the least likely to drive unnecessary summer stress.